 Local news picked up the story!
 LINK

 We were awarded an NSF research grant to work on genetics mechanisms of hypoxia in T. californicus !
-Recent postdoc Dr. Allie Graham, now at the University of Utah, is a Co-PI.
+Recent postdoc Dr. Allie Graham, now at the University of Utah, is a collaborator in the funded projects.

 Thanks, National Science Foundation!!